Why you need a roadmap to retirement

 Each will have different features so pick the one that suits you best.
 One important detail to be aware of is what rate of return the tool is using.
 Some will assume a specific percentage, others will ask you to input one you think is realistic.

 Look for one that will tell you how much you need to save each month to reach your goal on time.
-And, for a more accurate picture, use a calculator that factors in compound interest and inflation.
+And, for a more accurate picture, use a calculator that factors in compound interest and makes adjustments for inflation.

 5. Create a timeline for retirement planning